 The company spent about $23.3 million on advertising in fiscal 2014.

-The company’s revenues decreased from $5.6 billion in fiscal 2013 down to $5.4 billion in fiscal 2013.
-Its 2014 net income increased by $3 million compared to the previous year to $731 million, mostly as a result of the simple combination of increased revenue and decreased expenses.
+The company’s revenues decreased from $5.6 billion in fiscal 2013 down to $5.4 billion in fiscal 2014.
+Its 2014 net income increased by $3 million compared to the previous year, up to $731 million, as a result of increased gross revenue and decreased expenses.
 The company's cash flow decreased during 2014, primarily due to increased expenses and the reduction in casino revenue.

 While Las Vegas has been slower to recover from the economic downturn than other markets, gaming companies with operations in Asia have been growing.
 Strong performance in China have helped the company's earnings.
 The company has plans for a major new casino in Macau; the mega-resort could open in 2015.